Must know about acne

-Before knowing what you can do to solve the problem, learn first what this acne all about.
+Before knowing what you can do to solve the problem, learn first what is acne all about.
 What are the causes, risk factors and the signs and symptoms.
 Acne is a chronic skin disease of the face, chest, neck, back and shoulders.
-It causes blackheads, pimples and scars.
+It causes blackheads, pimples, and scars.
 The tiny pores of our skin can trap dirt, dead skin cells, oils, germs/bacteria.
-These obstruction on the skin may lead to acne.
+These obstructions on the skin may lead to acne.

-According to our research, using “Various health sources”.
-Here are the symptoms, causes, risk factors and management of the disease.
+According to our health source: Here are the symptoms, causes, risk factors and management of the disease.

-- Large amount of oil is secreted by hair follicles.
+- A large amount of oil by hair follicles.

-- Dead cells is accumulating in the pores.
+- Dead cells are accumulating in the pores.

-- The pores in the skin is occupied by bacteria.
+- The pores in the skin have bacteria.

 The signs and symptoms may vary depending on the severity of your condition.
-It includes:
+It may include: